Momentus Capital Announces Sale of $5 Million Racial Equity Bond to U.S. Bank in Support of Real Estate Developers of Color

 “We’re helping real estate developers of color grow their businesses in an industry where they are severely underrepresented, which helps these developers build generational wealth,” said Mr. Carr.
 “These developers are able to build more affordable housing, create more jobs, and provide communities with the opportunities they deserve to succeed and thrive.”

 The success of the Equitable Development Initiative has also led to additional programs and partnerships to support developers farther along in their career but still facing barriers.
 In 2022, Momentus Capital partnered with the Amazon Housing Equity Fund to launch the Housing Equity Accelerator Fellowship for 15 developers of color in the Washington region.
-Also this year, Momentus Capital joined up with three other community development financial institutions and the Wells Fargo Foundation to launch Growing Diverse Housing Developers, working with 39 developers of color around the country.
+Also this year, Momentus Capital joined up with three other community development financial institutions and the Wells Fargo Foundation to launch GDHD, working with 39 developers of color around the country.

 These programs exemplify how Momentus Capital is delivering a continuum of financial capital, knowledge capital, and social capital to transform how the financial sector serves local leaders who are building inclusive, equitable communities and creating generational wealth.